 The Nina Foord Triathlon Trophy

-This trophy recognises athletic achievement in the discipline of triathlon, and was awarded from 2006 to 2010
+This trophy recognises athletic achievement in the discipline of triathlon, and was awarded from 2006 to 2010.
+Following the passing of Nina, this trophy will be handed over to the Tunbridge Wells Triathlon Club.

 The Club Cross Country Championship Shields